 Enjoy loons from a safe distance

 Few birding experiences rival hearing the haunting call of the loon or seeing them glide by in protected coves on a lake.
-However, for the birds’ protection, the Vermont Fish and Wildlife Department is asking boaters and anglers to enjoy loons from a safe distance this summer.
+However, for the birds’ protection, Vermont Fish and Wildlife is asking boaters and anglers to enjoy loons from a safe distance this summer.

 “Many areas where loons nest on Vermont’s lakes are surrounded by signs reminding people to give loons the space they need, but not all nesting areas are marked.
 We’re asking people to enjoy loons from a distance rather than approaching them, whether you are in a boat or on shore.”